Iterative Quantum Amplitude Estimation: Introduction

 Both \cite{Suzuki2019} and \cite{Wie2019} propose potential simplifications of QAE, but do not provide rigorous proofs of the correctness of the proposed algorithms.
 In \cite{Wie2019}, it is not even clear how to control the accuracy of the algorithm other than possibly increasing the number of measurements of the evolving quantum circuits.
 Thus, the potential quantum advantage is difficult to compare and we will not discuss it in the remainder of this paper.

 In \cite{Aaronson2019}, another variant of QAE was proposed.
 There, for the first time, it was rigorously proven that QAE without QPE can achieve a quadratic speedup over classical MC simulation.
 Following \cite{Aaronson2019}, we call this algorithm \emph{QAE, Simplified} (QAES).
-Although this algorithm achieves the desired asymptotic complexity, the involved constants are very large, and likely to render this algorithm impractical unless further optimized -- as shown later in this manuscript.
+Although this algorithm achieves the desired asymptotic complexity exactly (i.e. without logarithmic factors), the involved constants are very large, and likely to render this algorithm impractical unless further optimized -- as shown later in this manuscript.

 In the following, we propose a new version of QAE -- called \emph{Iterative QAE} (IQAE) -- that achieves better results than all other tested algorithms.
-It provably has the desired asymptotic behavior up to a multiplicative $\log(2/\alpha \log_3(3\pi/20\epsilon))$ factor, where $\epsilon > 0$ denotes the target accuracy, and $1-\alpha$ the resulting confidence level.
+It provably has the desired asymptotic behavior up to a multiplicative $\log(2/\alpha \log_2(\pi/4\epsilon))$ factor, where $\epsilon > 0$ denotes the target accuracy, and $1-\alpha$ the resulting confidence level.

 Like in \cite{Aaronson2019}, our algorithm requires iterative queries to the quantum computer to achieve the quadratic speedup and cannot be parallelized.
 Only MLAE allows the parallel execution of the different queries as the estimate is derived via classical MLE applied to the results of all queries.
 Although parallelization is a nice feature, the potential speedup is limited.
 Assuming the length of the queries is doubled in each iteration (like for canonical QAE and MLAE) the speedup is at most a factor of two, since the computationally most expensive query dominates all the others.